2i2c-org/infrastructure/docs/howto/operate/grafana.md

 5. **Usage Dashboard**

-This has onformation about the number of users using the cluster over various periods of time.
+This has information about the number of users using the cluster over various periods of time.

 6. **Usage Report**